 Every day, someone asks how they should go about getting local currency while traveling.
 Most people think the best way is to exchange money at the bank before leaving home.
 Others think they should exchange it at the airport in their home country.
 And the last group thinks they should exchange it at the airport when they arrive at their destination.
 Well, I’m here to tell you that all of those choices are WRONG!!!
 So, how do you get local currency?
+Have you thought about sending money abroad?
 Using an ATM abroad will give you the best rates and fewer fees!

 7 Steps To Using An ATM Abroad

 ATM machines are your #1 source for obtaining local currency at your destination 99% of the time.
 Of course, there are always exceptions to this rule.
 You should do a little research (as always) before you leave home to be 100% sure.
 However, in my travels, I’ve yet to come across a country that I’ve not been able to use this method.
 I imagine, if you’re reading my blog, that you’re in the same boat.
 You probably won’t be heading to Outer Mongolia or Everest Base Camp anytime soon but even if you are you may be surprised by the places that have ATMs.
 So, here are 7 Steps to using an ATM Abroad.